4 Pitfalls To Avoid With Kids

 1. Instant Gratification Is Always Okay

-Impulse buys aren’t evil – sometimes that salted caramel latte is needed while out running errands.
-But if done in excess, kids might get the wrong idea.
-Don’t let children think it’s okay to spend their cash on whatever’s in front of them at any moment.
+Impulse buys aren’t evil – sometimes that salted caramel latte is a nice treat while out running errands.
+But if done in excess, kids might get the wrong idea and think it’s okay to spend their cash on whatever’s in front of them at any moment.

 To help kids understand why they can’t have everything they want, explain that money is limited.
-For example, if they ask for something immediately, tell them that you won’t have enough money for something else later.
+For example, if they ask for something immediately, explain there won’t be enough money for something else later.
+There’s always a tradeoff.
 By giving them choices, they’ll learn to prioritize.

 2. Telling Them “We Can’t Afford It”